Banksia Park International High School: Overview

-It has sister-school arrangements with schools in China, Japan, Korea and Vietnam, but also hosts students from many other countries, such as Germany and United States.
+It has sister-school arrangements with schools in China, Japan, Korea and Vietnam, but also hosts students from many other countries, such as Germany and the United States.

 The school's Global Citizen Medal program, introduced in 2003, is intended to encourage students to value themselves and their contributions to the community and to prepare for a future as well-rounded and important citizens.
 Applicants for the Global Citizen Medal make presentations to a panel about an issue that they feel passionate about.
 External recognition of this program has included a $10,000 grant in the 2004 National Awards for Quality Schooling with a commendation from the Australian Government for the school's achievements in civics and citizenship.
 As of 2005 the program was being introduced to six other area schools and their students.
 Banksia Park won a 2005 Community Merit Award from the Australian Scholarships Group.

 It is one of the five schools in South Australia to be accredited as a specialist entrepreneurial school.
 It delivers learning programs that promote and encourage entrepreneurial mindsets in students.